Frequently Asked Questions

 Does Rhapsody Tempeh have vitamin B12 in it?

-Recently an independent lab analyzed a sample of our Rhapsody tempeh and found 0.44 mcg/100g of vitamin B12.
-Although the daily recommended allowance for this vitamin for adults is 2.4 mcg, which means you have to eat more tempeh than you probably want to or should, it helps you get your daily dose.
+An independent lab analyzed a sample of our Rhapsody tempeh and found 0.44 mcg/100g of vitamin B12.
+Although the daily recommended allowance for this vitamin for adults is 2.4 mcg, which means you have to eat more tempeh than you probably want to or should, it helps you get to your daily dose.
 There is, however, still much unknown about vitamin B12 available in the different kind of foods, resulting in much disagreement about what type and how much is best for us.